Cellule/eslint-myrules-manager/README.md

       global: ["lib"]
     },
     modifiers: {
+      frontend: {
         react: true // can be anything, will be passed directly to your function }
+    }
   }
 }